sztrzask/maklipsa.github.io/_posts/2019-07-29-WhyUseAServiceMeshAFewArguments.md

 ## Distributed circuit breaker

 Having a circuit breaker is fine.
 But it is only the beginning of what it can and should do to protect our system from cascading failure.

 A standard circuit breaker works in the scope of a single application, not the whole system.
-When a service fails, or even worse, is under heavy load, each service will still hammer it with calls until each breaker opens.
+It looks at requests going out of the service and monitors the number of errors.
+If the percentage of errors crosses a particular value, communication to that server is cut for some time.
+We do it not to escalate failure to other services.
+When looking from a single service point of view, it is the right solution.

+When looking from the point of view of the whole system, the problem is still unresolved.
+Because each service has to open it's breaker independently, services will hammer the under stress service.
 The more reasonable way to do it is to use a distributed circuit breaker.
-One that breaks broadcasts the information about opening a breaker for a service.
+A distributed circuit breaker broadcasts the information about opening and closing a breaker to other services.
+If a breaker in one service opens, others will be notified about this via the broadcast, and also open.
+This way, we remove a faulty service from the whole system almost at once.

-Here comes a problem.
-Implementing a distributed circuit breaker in the application code is very hard and will require the use of some centralized coordinator.
+Implementing a distributed circuit breaker in the application code is not a trivial task and will require the use of some centralized coordinator.

 When switching our mindset to a service mesh where we are proxying all incoming requests, the solution becomes very simple.
 We can break on the proxy — a much simpler solution.